Benefits can either be means-tested or non-means-tested. Here is what these mean:

 This can include such things as sight tests, dental treatment and hospital fares.

-If you need advice on benefits you can find an adviser near you or contact own in-house Tax and Benefits Advisers on 0800 9882 377.
+If you need advice on benefits you can find an adviser near you or contact our freephone helpline on 0800 915 4604.
+We can only provide advice to people living in Northern Ireland.